Sher Afghan Khan: Nur Jahan's remarriage

 After Ali Quli's death, his wife Mehrunissa, was sent to the royal harem, where she spent next four years as lady-in-waiting to Ruqaiya Sultan Begum.
 As the story progresses, in March 1611, during the New Year Day Nauroz celebrations, Prince Salim happened to see Mehrunissa at Meena Bazar Agra and immediately proposed her for marriage but actually their connection was even before the marriage of Nurjahan and Ali Quli.

 Mehrunissa and Prince Salim were married two months later, on 25 May 1611, which made her Jahangir's twentieth wife as Nur Mahal, 'Light of the castle', and in 1616, she was given the title Nur Jahan, 'the Light of the World'.
+After marrying Jahangir, Nur Jahan slowly gathered the all powers of the government in her hands and became the active and dominant force behind the Mughal throne.

 Ali Quli's daughter, Mihr-un-nissa Begum, was married to Prince Shahryar, Jahangir's fifth son in 1620.
 Shahryar went on to briefly occupy the Mughal throne at Lahore, under the manoeuvring of Nur Jahan, after the death of Jahangir on 27 October 1627.
 He was later captured by Mughal forces led by Asaf Khan, and − first blinded by the orders of Prince Dawar − was later executed by Asaf Khan, at the order of Shah Jahan, who finally ascended the Mughal throne after executing all his remaining brothers.

-After Qutubuddin Koka's and Sher Afgan Khan's death, the next subedar of Bengal was Jahāngīr Qulī Beg or Jahāngīr Qulī Khān (1607–1608) and when he died, Islam Khan (June 1608–died August 1613) was made the subhadar of bengal.
+After Qutubuddin Koka's and Sher Afghan Khan's death, the next subedar of Bengal was Jahāngīr Qulī Beg or Jahāngīr Qulī Khān (1607–1608) and when he died, Islam Khan (June 1608–died August 1613) was made the subhadar of bengal.